 - 2.1.
 ACD Environmental was instructed in May 2024 to prepare the following Arboricultural Impact Assessment and Method Statement by Vistry Group.
-Reference should be made to the appended Tree Protection Plan (VYH4567-03A). - 2.2.
-This report has been revised as 'A' on the 22nd of October 2025 following an update to the layout. - 2.3.
+Reference should be made to the appended Tree Protection Plan (VYH4567-03). - 2.2.
 This Method Statement is to be made available to all operatives on site during the construction process, so that they understand the scope and importance of the measures set out for tree protection.
-Implementation of the protection methods and other details within this report are integral to ensuring protection for the retained trees. - 2.4.
-For details of trees to be retained, and locations and types of special protection methods, reference should be made to the latest revision of Tree Protection Plan (ref: VYH4567-03A), which should be displayed prominently on site for all staff to see. - 2.5.
+Implementation of the protection methods and other details within this report are integral to ensuring protection for the retained trees. - 2.3.
+For details of trees to be retained, and locations and types of special protection methods, reference should be made to the latest revision of Tree Protection Plan (ref: VYH4567-03), which should be displayed prominently on site for all staff to see. - 2.4.
 To ensure accuracy and avoid future costly adjustments, the Tree Protection Fence must be set out by a surveyor/engineer with all node points being marked clearly on site for the fencing contractor to work to.
-The AutoCAD version of the Tree Protection Plan is available on request. - 2.6.
+The AutoCAD version of the Tree Protection Plan is available on request. - 2.5.
+This report is based on the recommendations given in BS5837:2012 'Trees in relation to design, demolition and construction - Recommendations'. - 2.6.
 The controlling authority is Horsham District Council, who can be contacted at: Planning, Parkside, Chart Way, Horsham, West Sussex, RH12 1RL, Tel: 01403 215187. - 2.7.
 According to a search on Horsham District Council's online mapping service on 14/05/2024 no Tree Preservation Orders (TPO) were indicated, nor is the site within a Conservation Area. - 2.8.
 Any questions relating to the content of this report should be directed in the first instance to: ACD Environmental, Unit 7, Godalming Business Centre, Woolsack Way, Godalming, GU7 1XW, 01483 425714, quoting the site address and report reference number. - 2.9.
 The following abbreviations have been used throughout this document: - Root Protection Area - RPA. - Construction Exclusion Zone - CEZ. - Tree Protection Plan - TPP. - Tree Protection Fencing - TPF.